-In 2013, Eurostat and National Statistical Institutes (NSIs) carried out a fifth pilot project for the provision of data on price levels for a number of consumer goods and services, with reference to 2012.
-This work is to be seen as an extension to existing work on price statistics that includes the Harmonised Index of Consumer Prices (HICP) and Purchasing Power Parities (PPP).
+DAP are an extension to existing work on price statistics that includes the Harmonised Index of Consumer Prices (HICP) and Purchasing Power Parities (PPP).
 Both HICPs and PPPs are compiled as index numbers.
-Those two statistics show, respectively, aggregate data on the development of price levels over time and comparisons of price levels across countries.
-This project aims to present indicative price levels for specific groups of products as an additional set of price data.
-It is by no means a replacement for the measurement of inflation (HICP) or international price level comparisons (PPPs).
+DAP aims to present indicative price levels for specific groups of products as an additional set of price data.
+It is not a replacement for the measurement of inflation (HICP) or international price level comparisons (PPPs).